 people.
 Lord Carlile will be assisted by a cross-party panel of

 six other parliamentarians.
-These are: Robert Buckland MP, Lord
+These were: Robert Buckland MP, Lord

 Bach, Baroness Greengross, Baroness Lane-Fox, Sarah Teather MP and

 Angela Watkinson MP.
-The inquiry is supported by the Michael Sieff
+The inquiry was supported by the Michael Sieff

 Foundation and the National Children’s Bureau

-The inquiry has been prompted by long-held and growing concerns
+The inquiry was prompted by long-held and growing concerns that

-that criminal courts do not, in their current form, offer the most
+criminal courts do not, in their current form, offer the most effective

-effective means of dealing with young offenders.
-The inquiry will
+means of dealing with young offenders.
+The inquiry started sitting

-2014.
-Organisations and individuals are invited to make written
+Organisations and individuals were invited to make written evidence

-evidence submissions, focussed on the terms of reference.
-The deadline
+submissions, focussed on the terms of reference.
+The deadline for

-for such submissions is November 18th 2013.
+such submissions was November 18th 2013.
 A number of oral evidence